Clay: Properties

 The tiny size and plate form of clay particles gives clay minerals a high surface area.
 In some clay minerals, the plates carry a negative electrical charge that is balanced by a surrounding layer of positive ions (cations), such as sodium, potassium, or calcium.
 If the clay is mixed with a solution containing other cations, these can swap places with the cations in the layer around the clay particles, which gives clays a high capacity for ion exchange.
 The chemistry of clay minerals, including their capacity to retain nutrient cations such as potassium and ammonium, is important to soil fertility.

 Clay is a common component of sedimentary rock.
 Shale is formed largely from clay and is the most common of sedimentary rocks.
 However, most clay deposits are impure.
 Many naturally occurring deposits include both silts and clay.
 Clays are distinguished from other fine-grained soils by differences in size and mineralogy.
 Silts, which are fine-grained soils that do not include clay minerals, tend to have larger particle sizes than clays.
 There is, however, some overlap in particle size and other physical properties.
 The distinction between silt and clay varies by discipline.
 Geologists and soil scientists usually consider the separation to occur at a particle size of 2 μm (clays being finer than silts), sedimentologists often use 4–5 μm, and colloid chemists use 1 μm.
+Clay-size particles and clay minerals are not the same, despite a degree of overlap in their respective definitions.
 Geotechnical engineers distinguish between silts and clays based on the plasticity properties of the soil, as measured by the soils' Atterberg limits.
 ISO 14688 grades clay particles as being smaller than 2 μm and silt particles as being larger.
 Mixtures of sand, silt and less than 40% clay are called loam.

 Some clay minerals (such as smectite) are described as swelling clay minerals, because they have a great capacity to take up water, and they increase greatly in volume when they do so.
 When dried, they shrink back to their original volume.
 This produces distinctive textures, such as mudcracks or "popcorn" texture, in clay deposits.
 Soils containing swelling clay minerals (such as bentonite) pose a considerable challenge for civil engineering, because swelling clay can break foundations of buildings and ruin road beds.

+Agriculture

+Clay is generally considered undesirable for agriculture, although some amount of clay is a necessary component of good soil.
+Compared to other soils, clay soils are less suitable for crops due to their tendency to retain water, and require artificial drainage and tillage to make suitable for planting.
+However, clay soils are often more fertile and can hold onto nutrients better due to their higher cation-exchange capacity, allowing more land to remain in production rather than being left fallow.
+As clay tends to retain nutrients for longer before leaching them, this also means plants may require more fertilizer in clay soils.